EOKA: December 1957 – August 1958 (Foot governorship and intercommunal violence)

 Sir Hugh Foot arrived in Cyprus in December 1956, when it was obvious that a military victory for the British was not imminent.
 Grivas at that time was planning a gradual escalation of EOKA's attacks on the British forces but in mid-December, he called for a truce to give space for negotiations to take place.
-The truce broke on 4 March 1958 when a new wave of attacks was unleashed but this time, Grivas ordered his guerillas not to attack Turkish Cypriots to avoid intercommunal violence that could lead to partition.
+The truce broke on 4 March 1958 when a new wave of attacks was unleashed but this time, Grivas ordered his guerrillas not to attack Turkish Cypriots to avoid intercommunal violence that could lead to partition.

 EOKA and Turkish Cypriots

 The Turkish Cypriot community objected to Enosis long before the 1950s from fear that unification with Greece would lead to their persecution and expulsion, a fear based on the fate of Cretan Turks after Crete's union with Greece.
 Similarly, nationalism among Turkish Cypriots was constructed from various events that led to the dissolution of the Ottoman Empire.
 Grass root paramilitary armed groups, such as Kıbrıs Türk Mukavemet Birliği ("Turkish Cypriot Resistance Unit"), Kara Çete ("Black Gang") and Volkan, appeared as early as May 1955.
-All of them were absorbed later by TMT (Türk Mukavemet Teşkilatı/Turkish Resistance Organization) TMT was Turkey's tool to fuel intercommunal violence in order to show that partition was the only possible arrangement.
+All of them were absorbed later by TMT (Türk Mukavemet Teşkilatı/Turkish Resistance Organization).
+TMT was Turkey's tool to fuel intercommunal violence in order to show that partition was the only possible arrangement.
 Like EOKA, TMT used violence against members of its own community (i.e. leftists) that were not willing to stay in line with their cause.

 EOKA avoided conflict against the Turkish Cypriots but this changed later from January 1957.
 According to French, Grivas decided to attack Turkish Cypriots so as to spark intercommunal tensions and rioting in the towns of Cyprus, forcing the British to withdraw their troops from hunting EOKA up in the mountains and restore order in urban areas.
 From 19 January 1957 to the end of March, EOKA's guerrillas attacked members of the Turkish community, starting with a Turkish Cypriot police officer, sparking riots lasting 3 days.

 Intercommunal (and intra-communal) violence escalated in the summer of 1958 with numerous fatalities.
 French counted 55 assassinations by Turks on Greeks, and 59 assassinations by Greeks on Turks between 7 June-7 August.
 A substantial number of Turkish Cypriots were displaced due to the violence.
 In order to tackle the intercommunal clash, Foot mounted Operations "Matchbox" and "Table Lighter".
 A truce was called in August, backed by the Greek and Turkish Governments.